davehaglan/laygo/docs/build_html/_sources/introduction/introduction.txt

 Laygo is an add-on to [BAG2](https://github.com/pkerichang/BAG_framework) framework for layout generation, written by
 [Jaeduk Han](jdhan@eecs.berkeley.edu) and licensed under the BSD license.
-With laygo, primitive layout parameters are abstracted as templates and grids, and the layout job can be done without dealing with complex design rules.
+With laygo, layout elements and parameters are abstracted as templates and grids, and the layout job can be done without dealing with complex design rules in advanced CMOS technology.
 Layout process is abstracted and scripted in python, and with the help of BAG API, laygo provides higher productivity and process portability than conventional custom IC design flows.